Memory Hierarchy Design and Characteristics

 Topics Covered

-Our computer systems consist of various types of memory devices like register, cache memory, main memory, flash memory, magnetic disks, magnetic tapes, etc, each of these components has different performance rates and specific usages.
+Our computer systems consist of various kinds of computer memory in modern computer systems, like register, cache memory, main memory, flash memory, magnetic disks, magnetic tapes, etc, each of these components has different performance rates and specific usages.

-Memory Hierarchy is the meaningful arrangement and visualization of these various memory devices concerning their performance, access time, and cost per bit, which proves to be helpful while designing a new system to balance its overall performance-to-cost ratio.
+Memory Hierarchy is the meaningful arrangement and visualization of these various memory devices concerning their performance, access time, and cost per bit; the computer memory hierarchy is a concept in computer architecture that proves helpful while designing a new system to balance its overall performance-to-cost ratio.

 What is Memory Hierarchy?